Tien-Nhat/Build-Chat-Bot-With-Flutter-InterBrycen/README.md

 ## Acknowledgements

-Hypebard was built using the following open-source libraries and tools:
+BrycenChat was built using the following open-source libraries and tools:

 * [Flutter](https://flutter.dev/)
 * [Dart](https://dart.dev/)